 It’s not a con, actually, but it’s a good option to include.
 Nonetheless, the server list is right there on the home screen and UltraVPN allows its customers to choose specific cities in the countries they support.

 Not all VPNs do that, so we give them the plus in this department.
 As mentioned, the connection was swift, and here are the screenshots that show what our experience was like:

 As seen in the images above, there’s nothing that may confuse new users, especially those who are not that tech-savvy.
 One feature that might be a little vague to them is the Firewall option.

 Basically, that’s not a Firewall, it’s UltraVPN’s kill switch.
 This technology automatically terminates the users’ internet connection if the secure VPN connection suddenly drops or becomes inactive.

 We went to the Settings section next and found that there’s technically nothing much to do there.
-Users can also enable the Kill switch feature and switch between OpenVPN and IKEv2 protocols.
+Users can also enable the Kill switch feature and switch between Hydra and IKEv2 protocols.

 That’s it for features.
 However, we did appreciate the client’s availability in multiple languages including English, German, French, Turkish, Spanish, Italian, and more.